About A Caring Place

 • Exhibits an unending commitment/mission to the welfare of children of Jefferson County, Ohio.

-Recipients are nominated amongst a Carrocci Advocate of Children Award subcommittee, A Caring Place Board members and Staff.
-The Board then votes to select the final recipient with a unanimous vote.
+Recipients are nominated by members of a Carrocci Advocate of Children Award subcommittee, A Caring Place’s Board, and the Center’s Staff.
+The Board then forwards the nominations to Helen’s family who select the final Award recipient.